PerfectlySoft/Perfect-CRUD/README.md

 }
 ```

-The parameter given to the `where` operation is an `Expression` object. `Expression` is an enum defining the valid expression types. `Expression` is designed to let you use regular Swift syntax when specifying the expression given to SwORM.
+The parameter given to the `where` operation is an `Expression` object. `Expression` is an enum defining the valid expression types. `Expression` is designed to let you use regular Swift syntax when specifying the expression given to CRUD.
 This expression object is eventually converted to SQL.
-SwORM uses statement parameter binding when generating SQL statement, so users need not worry about string quoting or binary data encoding.
+CRUD uses statement parameter binding when generating SQL statement, so users need not worry about string quoting or binary data encoding.

 Many of these expression types represent simple integral values such as `.string(String)` or `.null`.
 Others are binary or unary operators such as `AND`, or `==`.
 These would be expressed by using the regular Swift operators `&&` and `==`, respectively.